webbingbrasil/filament-copyactions/README.md

 ### Form Action

-If you want to copy a field value, use the `CopyAction` in your field suffix or prefix.
+Use the `CopyAction` in your field suffix or prefix if you want to copy a field value.
 You can customize the button icon/color using the same methods of the [Filament Action](https://filamentphp.com/docs/2.x/tables/actions#setting-a-color).

 ```php
 use Webbingbrasil\FilamentCopyActions\Forms\Actions\CopyAction;